hhvm/hhvm.com/_posts/2019-12-17-cancelling-hhvm-4.37.markdown

 be in the best interests of our users, especially as we would be less able to support them during this time.

-We look forward to continuing the releases in 2020.
+We look forward to continuing the evolution of Hack and HHVM in 2020.